christiandunkel/raytracer/documentation/documentation.md

 ![An illustration of a camera shooting out a ray towards a rectangle, which reflects and hits a circle, and two lights shooting rays at the intersection.](images/raytracer_illustration.png)

+There are also options to define reflection and refraction effects in the materials.
+The final colors from the ray will also go through a short post-processing using anti-aliasing, tone mapping and gamma correction.

+Finally, the program has generated a full array of all pixels for the image.
+A picture will then be generated as a `.ppm` file.

-Finally, a picture as a `.ppm` file with the defined dimensions will be generated from the results.
-The program also supports animations and outputs the defined frames per second as `.ppm` files if an animated scene is selected.
+The program also supports animations and outputs the defined frames as `.ppm` files if an 'animated scene' is selected in the options.
+There's also an option to generate animated `.sdf` files instead.